Inviting Participants and Parents

 Email Invites

 When you send an email invite from Snap!
-Spend, each participant and parent receives an email with a private signup link just for them.
+Spend, each parent or guardian receives an email with a private signup link just for them.
 They can only sign up for that group and the payments that you've specified ahead of time.

 To send an email invite, you can add the participant to the group and provide the parent's email address.